graceoreilly/portfolio/README.md

 **HTML Elements**
 - Nav bar with about, projects and contact
-- Text in the center
+- Create text that will go in center of page
 - Button underneath next

 **CSS Styling**